i-VRESSE/haddock3-webapp/docs/demo/README.md

 5. Upload `./input/4G6K.pdb` file
 6. Select chain H
 7. Import active residues: `31,32,33,34,35,52,54,55,56,100,101,102,103,104,105,106,1031,1032,1049,1050,1053,1091,1092,1093,1094,1096`,
   these residues are the highly variable loops of the antibody also known as the paratope aka the region that binds the antigen.
-Residues prediected with [ProABC-2](https://github.com/haddocking/proabc-2), a deep learning framework to predict antibody paratope residues.
+Residues predicted with [ProABC-2](https://github.com/haddocking/proabc-2), a deep learning framework to predict antibody paratope residues.
 8. For antigen
    1. Upload `./input/4I1B.pdb`
    2. Import active residues: `72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117`, these residues are the NMR-identified epitope residues of the antigen (table 5 of https://dx.doi.org/10.1016/j.jmb.2012.09.021).
 The epitope is the region that binds to an antibody.